grammyjs/website/site/docs/guide/deployment-types.md

 #### Why Not Ending a Webhook Request Is Dangerous

-Telegram has a timeout when sending an update to your webhook endpoint.
+Telegram has a timeout for each update that it sends to your webhook endpoint.
-If don't end a webhook request early enough, Telegram will resend the corresponding update, assuming it could not be delivered.
+If you don't end a webhook request fast enough, Telegram will re-send the update, assuming that it was not delivered.
-As a result, your bot will process the same update multiple times.
+As a result, your bot can unexpectedly process the same update multiple times.
-This means that it will perform all update handling twice, send all messages twice, and do everything else twice.
+This means that it will perform all update handling, including the sending of any response messages, multiple times.

 ```asciiart:no-line-numbers
 ______________                                   _____________